ozy31/ozy31/README.md

 ### Hi there 👋
-You can call me Ozzy..
+You can call me Ozzy

 AWS Solution Architecht & DevOps Enginner